 “Based on the investigation presented and the applicable Colorado law, there is no reasonable likelihood of success of proving any state crimes beyond a reasonable doubt at trial,” District Attorney Dave Young said in a letter to Aurora police chief Nick Metz.
 “Therefore, no state criminal charges will be filed as a result of this incident.”

 But that language is important — they are not saying that the officers were cleared of responsibility in McClain’s death, but that under Colorado law, there was no charge that prosecutors felt they could bring against the officers that would result in them being found guilty at a trial.

 “If Aurora thinks this is appropriate policing, the community should be petrified,” Newman, the family’s lawyer, told the Sentinel.
 “We are disappointed, but not surprised that once again, members of law enforcement will not [be] held criminally accountable for killing an unarmed Black man.”

-On June 9, Aurora Police Department banned officers from using carotid holds, and will obligate them to intervene when they see another officer using excessive force.
+On 9th June, Aurora Police Department banned officers from using carotid holds, and will obligate them to intervene when they see another officer using excessive force.
 Additionally, two Aurora council members are attempting to make bans on chokeholds and carotid holds part of the city’s ordinance.
-While those seem like positive steps, many organizers have pointed out that in New York City, for example, chokeholds had been banned since 1993 and yet Eric Garner died after an officer used one on him in 2014.
+While those seem like positive steps, many organisers have pointed out that in New York City, for example, chokeholds had been banned since 1993 and yet Eric Garner died after an officer used one on him in 2014.

 Refinery29 reached out to the Aurora Police Department for comment.
 We will update this story as we know more.